danieldelcore/mega-interview-guide/README.md

 }
 ```

+## Miscellaneous

+### Difference between defer and async

+When you hit an web url in browser, first the HTML content is downloaded and browser starts parsing the HTML.
+During HTML parsing if it encounters a script block, HTML parsing halts.
+It makes a call to fetch the script (if external ) and then executes the script, before resuming HTML parsing.

+If we use **async**, HTML parsing doesn’t stop whilst file is fetched, but once it’s fetched, HTML parsing stops to execute the script.

+If we use **defer** browser downloads the JS during HTML parsing, and executes the JS only when HTML parsing is [_done_](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html).

 ### Pass By Value & Pass By Reference In JavaScript

 Javascript uses a **pass by value** strategy for **primitives** but uses **pass by reference** for **objects including arrays** (AKA [call by sharing](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_sharing)).